HOW TO AVOID UGA FINDINGS: DIRECT CONSULTANTS

 Managing direct consultant relationships properly can become overwhelming when you have multiple consultants working on your project if you haven’t created the right checks and balances.

-If you’re concerned about compliance and surviving a Uniform Guidance Audit, and would like to talk to one of our government award accounting experts, contact Ryan ator 781.862.5170 ext.
-2106
+If you’re concerned about compliance and surviving a Uniform Guidance Audit, Contact Us to schedule a time to speak to one of our government funding experts, and we will follow up within 48 hours!